NuzhatJabeen19/nyc-schools-analysis/incident_analysis/README.md

-## 📊 School Safety Data Analysis Report
+## 📊 School Safety Incident Analysis Report

 This report summarizes key statistics and findings from the provided dataset.